Skip to main content

 .removeById(sessionId)

-Deletes all sessions with the specified id.
+Deletes all sessions with a given id.
 Returns the number of deleted sessions.
-The current session id is contained in the this.sessionId variable Example usage:
+The current session id is contained in the variable this.sessionId Usage example:

 const removedCount = await this.sessionManager.removeById(this.sessionId);